-The Wild and Scenic Film Festival on Tour, hosted by Damariscotta River Association (DRA), returns to Damariscotta at 7 p.m. on Feb.
-26 at Lincoln Theater with a collection of the festival’s 2018 films.
+The Wild and Scenic Film Festival on Tour, hosted by Coastal Rivers Conservation Trust, is coming to Damariscotta at 7 p.m. on March 2 at Lincoln Theater with a curated selection of nine short films.
+Oysterhead Pizza Co. will offer beer, wine and pizza for sale, and Rising Tide Co-op is hosting a complimentary dessert and coffee bar.

-The festival is a natural extension of Damariscotta River Association’s work to inspire people to act on behalf of the environment.
-A non-profit, membership supported, and nationally accredited land trust and conservation organization, DRA is dedicated to preserving and promoting the natural, cultural, and historical heritage of the Damariscotta region, centered on the Damariscotta River.
+The film festival is a natural extension of Coastal Rivers’ work to inspire people to act on behalf of the environment.
+Formerly Damariscotta River Association and Pemaquid Watershed Association, Coastal Rivers is a non-profit, membership supported, and nationally accredited land trust and conservation organization dedicated to preserving and promoting the natural, cultural, and historical heritage of the greater Pemaquid peninsula and Damariscotta River region.